sakiib/HashiCorp-Learn/First-Secret/README.md

 * Optional JSON output using jq tool: `vault kv get -format=json secret/hello | jq -r .data.data.excited`
 ### Deleting a Secret
 * `vault kv delete secret/hello`

+### In addition to writing data directly from command line, it can also read values in key, value pairs from stdin & files.
+For real secrets files are preferred.